makersacademy/bowling-challenge/kd_approach.md

 - Player
   Manages:
+  - [X] User input of number of pins rolled (???)

+Justification: Useful if the one-player scorecard is expanded to two-player scorecards

+- Frame
-  - [X] User input of number of pins rolled
+- [X] User input of number of pins rolled - play?
+  - Manages pins rolled by the player in a frame
+  - Determines the type: strike, spare, normal

+Once `player` plays a roll, the frame will determine the score, it will determine the overall type for the frame.
+The frame tracking is delegated to the `BowlingGame` object.`BowlingGame` manages the 10th frame management. `ScoreCard` manages the scoring mechanism.

 - BowlingGame
   Manages: